 Now take a deep breath…

-If you’re a private sector worker, by contrast, you face increasingly uncertain retirement income as employers close final salary schemes to new members and the shift to defined contribution pensions continues its relentless march.
+By contrast, if you’re a private sector worker, you face increasingly uncertain retirement income as employers close final salary schemes to new members and the shift to defined contribution pensions carries on its relentless march.

-Meanwhile, the debt racked up by public sector pensions is truly eye-watering and is set to worsen considerably.
-The number of public sector workers has increased rapidly in the 10 years since Labour came to power to 6 million, with 5 million of them accruing pensions.
-Yet the Government continues to hide its head in the sand over the very cost of providing these pensions.
+Meanwhile, the debt racked up by public sector pensions is truly eye-watering and – unfortunately – is set to worsen horribly.
+The number of public sector workers has increased rapidly in the 10 years since Labour came to power to 6 million, with 5 million of them accruing pensions, yet the Government continues to hide its head in the sand over the very cost of providing these pensions.

-The Treasury claims the cost of unfunded public sector pension funds will be £650bn up to 2050.
-But if the same assumptions that private pensions schemes are required to use are applied, the figure is far higher: a staggering £915bn to £1,000bn.
+In particular, the Treasury claims the cost of unfunded public sector pension funds will be £650bn up to 2050, but if the same assumptions that private pensions schemes are required to use are actually applied….?
+Well, the figure now comes out in the wash at far higher: a staggering £915bn to £1,000bn.

 And what if it doesn’t work out?
-Then of course the hard-pressed taxpayer will be saddled with the deficit through higher council taxes.
+Yes, you’ve guessed it – the trusty taxpayer will be lumbered with the deficit through higher council taxes.

-In fact, roughly 20% of your council taxes already go towards local government pensions which diverts vital cash away from local amenities and services.
-This is a wholly intolerable situation that cannot be allowed to continue for much longer.
-Every public sector pension scheme – including the LGPS – requires root and branch reform.
+In fact, roughly 20 per cent of your council taxes go towards local government pensions, and – of course – this diverts vital cash away from local amenities and services.
+It’s not difficult to see that this is a wholly intolerable situation that cannot be allowed to continue for much longer…. every public sector pension scheme – including the LGPS – requires root and branch reform.